Angela Rye: Career

-Rye began her career in legislative advocacy at the National Association for Equal Opportunity in Higher Education, an umbrella association of 120 historically black colleges and universities in the United States.
+Rye began her career in legislative advocacy as support staff for the National Association for Equal Opportunity in Higher Education, a membership association of 101 historically black colleges and universities and predominantly Black institutions in the United States.

-Upon moving to Washington, D.C., Rye joined IMPACT Strategies, an organization founded prior to her arrival by attorneys Joe Briggs and Kendra Davis Briggs as well as public policy advisor David Johns, who served as director from 2007 to 2013.
-IMPACT was focused on the economic empowerment, civic engagement, and political involvement of young professionals.
-The group later invited Rye to help form partnerships with the National Bar Association, Congressional Black Caucus Foundation, National Urban League, Rainbow/PUSH, Congressional Black Caucus Political Education and Leadership Institute, Black Leadership Forum, and other organizations.
-She also serves as a senior advisor to the Government Technology and Services Coalition and is a member of The Links, Incorporated.
+Upon moving to Washington, D.C., Rye joined IMPACT Strategies, a for-profit lobbying group founded prior to her arrival by attorneys Joe Briggs and Kendra Davis Briggs as well as public policy advisor David Johns, who served as director from 2007 to 2013.
+In its early years, IMPACT was focused on the economic empowerment, civic engagement, and political involvement of young professionals.
+The group later invited Rye to help organize events and seek partnerships with the National Bar Association, Congressional Black Caucus Foundation, National Urban League, Rainbow/PUSH, Congressional Black Caucus Political Education and Leadership Institute, Black Leadership Forum, and other organizations, though partnerships and activity have steeply declined in recent years.
+Federal filings document that since 2013, when Rye assumed IMPACT's leadership, it has had a single client, Microsoft Corporation, and that the multi-national software conglomerate paid the lobbying firm a total of $40,000 for the years 2013-14 before terminating its contract.
+Rye and her personal social media manager Eugene Brown were named specifically as the lobbyists on those filings.
+In May 2023, a lawsuit against IMPACT Strategies brought by former personal assistant and employee Naja Mix named Rye personally in allegations regarding employment disputes, workplace abuses, and unpaid wages.
+Rye countersued by alleging Mix committed wire fraud and embezzlement for an amount totaling just under $5,500, but dropped the countersuit in November 2024, just weeks after it was filed.